aardev14/Pesto/README.md

 - https://bitwarden.com/blog/how-long-should-my-password-be/
 - https://blog.lastpass.com/2022/01/how-often-should-you-change-your-master-password/

 Pesto is free, open source software.
 I will continue to reveal the magical powers of Pesto (more features) in future releases.
-If you found it helpful for your project...I always appreciate a ZEC donation to help keep it going! :)
+If you found it helpful for your project...
+I always appreciate a ZEC donation to help keep it going! :)

 ![pestozec](https://github.com/aardev14/Pesto/assets/51981572/db168b5f-8347-4f8b-93d6-1cb643635ded)